MicrosoftDocs/learn/learn-pr/github/introduction-github-advanced-security/includes/3-create-culture-around-security.md

 #### Enforce policies

 GitHub Advanced Security includes compliance and policy management features.
 You can use policies to stipulate standards and procedures that keep your code healthy.
-Policies also identify which team members to contact when an error is found.
+Policies also identify who to contact when an error is found.

 Policies alone don't enforce your organization's requirements.
 Policies are organizational measures.
 Administrators ensure user adherence by setting up protected branches.
 The configuration of a branch allows you to force specific requirements.
 For example, tests such as code scanning must pass before merging changes.
 Another example is requiring a reviewer to approve a pull request before reviews release it for merging.